soumadip-dev/Task-Manager-App-React/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode to test your TODO app.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the TODO app for production in the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+This bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and filenames include hashes.\
-Your app is ready to be deployed!
+Your app is ready for deployment!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Note: This action is irreversible.
+Once you `eject`, you cannot go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+You can `eject` at any time if you want full control over the build configuration.
+This removes the single build dependency from your project and copies all configurations directly into your project so you can customize them as needed.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+You don’t need to use `eject` unless you want advanced customization.
+The default configuration is suitable for most TODO app deployments.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about Create React App, check out the [documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+For learning React, refer to the [React documentation](https://reactjs.org/).

-### Code Splitting
+### Additional Information

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+- **[Code Splitting](https://facebook.github.io/create-react-app/docs/code-splitting)**: Organize your code for better performance.
+- **[Analyzing Bundle Size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)**: Optimize app performance by analyzing the size of your app's bundles.

-### Making a Progressive Web App
+- **[Making a Progressive Web App](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)**: Enable offline capabilities for your app.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+- **[Advanced Configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)**: Customize your configuration settings.

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+See [deployment instructions](https://facebook.github.io/create-react-app/docs/deployment) to publish your TODO app.

+### Troubleshooting `npm run build`

-### `npm run build` fails to minify
+If `npm run build` fails to minify, check the [troubleshooting guide](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify).

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)